linyuxuanlin/Wiki_MkDocs/docs/en/使用Rclone同步网盘数据.md

 access_key_id> ******
 ```

-Enter the password, which is equivalent to SecretKey:
+Enter the password, which is equivalent to the SecretKey:

 ```shell
 AWS Secret Access Key (password)